Ruin0x11/chroma/README.md

 You can send these OSC commands on port 11662 to control the server remotely:

 - `/switch`: Takes an integer argument.
 Switches to the animation with the given id.
-- `/enable`: Toggles whether or not to display animations, to prolong the lifespan of the LEDs.
+- `/enable`: Takes an integer argument.
+On 0, disable displaying animations, to prolong the lifespan of the LEDs.
+Otherwise, enable animations.

 ## Contributing
 Animations go in `effects.pde`.
 For information on how to write animations, read [this](../master/doc/Creating_Effects.md).